emafra/Data-science-applied-to-a-distribution-center/README.md

 #### Data-science-applied-to-a-distribution-center
-Data science algorithm to measure the productivity of Tigre's distribution center operators.
+Data science algorithm to measure the productivity of a distribution center operators.
 This project was developed in python and uses the Pandas library.

 For company security, a data source will not be provided.